-After a diagnosis of recurrent or metastatic breast cancer, it may feel difficult to maintain a positive outlook and keep moving forward.
+After a diagnosis of metastatic breast cancer, it may feel difficult to maintain a positive outlook and keep moving forward.
 You may feel stressed, anxious, or scared about your doctor's visits.
 While feelings of fear or apprehension are completely normal, it’s also important to know that advanced breast cancer treatments can be very successful and new treatments are being developed and tested all the time.

 "Sometimes we all need a little encouragement.
 Sometimes it won’t come from where we think it should, but if we ask, and keep an eye out we will stumble upon it.
 It might take the form of graffiti, or a snippet of overheard conversation or the small grace of someone you’ve never met but most times it’ll be just what you need and probably be just enough."